 How to get your free website up and running | Start building your website!

-Due to Blogger’s low point of entry, it is a magnet for homemade, freebie and hobbyist blog creators.
-Few websites buck this trend with this platform by offering tremendous value and great content.
+Due to Blogger’s low point of entry, it is a magnet for homemade, freebie, and hobbyist blog creators.

-Thiswebsite is great example of what can be achieved with some dedication and will power.
-The website – Print & Pattern – comes with a jobsboard, products and other pieces of information centred around graphic and surface pattern design.
+This website is a great example of what can be achieved with some dedication and willpower with its limited build function.
+The website – Print & Pattern – comes with a jobs board, products, and other pieces of information centred around graphic and surface pattern design.

 I doff my cap… If I had one!

-might also be worth mentioning that you can also monetise your
+It might also be worth mentioning that you can also monetise your Blogger very easily using Adsense should you choose.

 Blogger Pros :

 – FREE – Blogger is free.
-You can set up an account today and start writing about your hobby pretty much right away.
+You can set up an account today and start writing about your hobby or business pretty much right away.

-– Can be polished – with a bit of thought and a lot of application you can make your Blogger look quite professional.
+– Can be polished – with a bit of thought and a lot of application and headache tablets, you can make your Blogger look professional.

 – No fuss – You can set up a Blogger website quickly, you don’t need a coding guru to help.